Animal attacks in Latin America: Frogs and toads

 Harlequin frogs are small amphibians endemic to Central and South America.
 They are characterized by their bright colors like yellow, green, brown, black, blue or purple, which are aposematic colors, to alert predators that they are toxic.
 The most known species is the Panamanian golden frog, The skin colour ranges from light yellow-green to bright gold, with some individuals exhibiting black spots on their backs and legs.
 Females are generally larger than males; females typically range from 45 to 63 mm (1.8 to 2.5 in) in length and 4 to 15 g (0.14 to 0.53 oz) in weight, with males between 35 and 48 millimetres (1.4 and 1.9 in) in length and 3 and 12 grams (0.11 and 0.42 oz) in weight.
 The Panamanian golden frog has a variety of toxins, including steroidal bufadienolides and guanidinium alkaloids of the tetrodotoxin class.
-One of the latter, zetekitoxin AB, has been found to be a blocker of voltage-dependent sodium channelsseveral orders of magnitude more potent than its analog saxitoxin.
+One of the latter, zetekitoxin AB, has been found to be a blocker of voltage-dependent sodium channels several orders of magnitude more potent than its analog saxitoxin.
 Their toxin is water-soluble and affects the nerve cells of anyone who comes in contact with it.
 Panamanian golden frogs use this toxin to protect themselves from most predators.Due to the risk of testing the poison on humans, it has been done with mice.
 Large doses can be fatal in 20 or 30 minutes.
 Death is preceded by clonic (grand mal) convulsions until the functions of the circulatory and respiratory systems cease.
 ZTX is an extremely potent neurotoxin isolated of the Panamanian golden frog.
 The LD50 of ZTX in mice is 11 μg/kg.